 For making

-- Add beans and water.
+- Add soaked, drained adzuki beans, and water.

 - Select manual button and set the timer for 15 minutes and cook.